 Interviews are held in Chambers.
 They are conducted by interview panels consisting of 3 members at varying levels of seniority, with experience in the major areas of work covered by Chambers.

 Our interview procedure for 2021 has not yet been finalised.
 Generally we ask candidates to spend 15 minutes preparing a 3 minute presentation on a choice of topics set by us for that day.
-No prior research is required, and the topics do not necessarily relate to law.
+No prior research is required, and the topics for the presentation do not necessarily relate to law.

 The oral interview which follows includes some general questions, topical questions of a legal nature and the 3 minute presentation.
 Each member of the interview panel assesses the candidate based on his/her response to the questions and the structure, content and delivery of the presentation.

 At the end of the interviews each panel makes assessments and finalises the second interview shortlist.
 Candidates who are shortlisted further will be invited to a second interview on a date to be confirmed.
-The structure of the second interview involves a more formal exercise.
-You will receive this on the day of interview, and be given 30 minutes to prepare.
+The structure of the second interview involves a more formal process, which will include an advocacy exercise.
+You will receive this on the day of interview, and ordinarily be given 30 minutes to prepare.

 The offer period